eldowling/appetite_fitness_prj4/Testing.md

 		- [x] Webhook details for a successful payment in Stripe: "Webhook received: payment_intent.succeeded | SUCCESS: Verified order already in database"
 		- [x] When the payment has been processed and a successful status has been received back from Stripe then the Order Confirmation page will be displayed with the Order details, delivery address and billing details.
 A message is also displayed to confirm that an email has been sent to the registered email address for the user.
 		- [x] Check that the order confirmation email has been received which shows the correct order details and delivery information
+		- [x] Check that the quantity available (stock) for a product purchased has been reduced by the quantity amount that was purchased.
 	9. Adding a product review - an authenticated user has the option to add a review under the Product Details page.
 The following tests were performed to test that the reviews could be added and viewed on the product details page
 		- [x] Select the reviews tab on a product while logged out, the Add Review button is not available
 		- [x] Login and select a product, click on Review tab again and check that the Add Review button is now available
 		- [x] Leave the review title and comment fields blank and try to submit the form - Error displayed and required field borders are shown in red